 As part of its mission to ease incarcerated individuals' re-entry into society, the REC seeks to weigh in on legislation that affects its client base.
 In addition to matters directly related to the parole process, the REC is interested in any issue that affects incarcerated individuals and those on parole or probation, such as voting rights, employment rights, and services that help our client base to have a truly fresh start as members of our community.

-In the spring semester of 2021, REC students are submitting testimony to the Maryland General Assembly in favor of three bills.
+In the spring semester of 2021, REC students submitted testimony to the Maryland House in favor of the three bills. (similar testimony was also submitted to the Maryland Senate for the companion bills).

 Opinion: No Place for Redemption in Maryland’s Criminal System